 Since it’s packed with sodium, that stuff will never spoil due to bacteria.
 Watch out for moisture and exposure to sunlight though.
-To protect that black gold, pour the contents of a bottle in a sealable and air-tight glass jar.
+To protect that black gold, pour the contents of a bottle into a sealable and air-tight glass jar.
 You can line up the jar’s mouth with aluminum foil and plastic wrap for extra protection.

 6. Powdered milk

-I know that nothing beats the taste of real cow’s milk, but the bacteria inside it makes it impossible to store it over long periods.
+I know that nothing beats the taste of real cow’s milk, but the bacteria inside it make it impossible to store it over long periods.
 On the other hand, powdered milk is not pretentious and very handy to have around the house for dishes and drinks.
 If stored in a moisture-free environment, powdered milk can last forever.
 I usually store powdered milk in a large plastic container with a couple of moisture-absorbent packs inside.

 7. Instant drinks (coffee, cocoa powder, and tea)

-No emergency stockpile should go without easy and quick to prepare drinks.
+No emergency stockpile should go without easy and quick-to-prepare drinks.
 I cannot and will not imagine a world without coffee or tea.
 Since they’re dehydrated, all instant drinks can last up to 10 years if you remember to store them in a moisture-free room.

 Yes, dear?
 No, I was talking about bee honey, the one you use to make cookies or sweeten your drinks.
 The high sugar contents inhibit bacteria from developing.
-And, if store properly (lid screwed on tight, no sunlight and moisture), a jar of honey can last for 100 years or even more!
+And, if stored properly (lid screwed on tight, no sunlight and moisture), a jar of honey can last for 100 years or even more!

 9. Stock and bouillon

 These are great during those cold winter days when you want to whip up a bowl of soup or your favorite comfort food.
 Everything boiled and set to cool down before being placed in bottles or something can last for ten years or more.
-Funny thing happened to me the first time my wife and I prepare bouillon for our stockpile.
+A funny thing happened to me the first time my wife and I prepare bouillon for our stockpile.

-So, the pantry which I used to store my food had a slight designing issue – heat seeped through one of the holes in the wall.
-After the bottles cooled down, we placed them inside and forget about them for a couple of weeks.
+So, the pantry which I used to store my food had a slight design issue – heat seeped through one of the holes in the wall.
+After the bottles cooled down, we placed them inside and forgot about them for a couple of weeks.
 One night, I heard this long bang coming from the pantry.
 Half-asleep and almost naked, I ran up to see what the Hell was happening.